Meconium During Labor: What It Means, Risks & What Happens Next

 This finding can suggest fetal distress, so your team will watch you and your newborn baby closely.
 It doesn’t always mean harm, but it does call for careful medical care to protect breathing and overall stability.

 If the baby inhales meconium, meconium aspiration syndrome (MAS) can develop and cause breathing problems.
-About 5% of infants who pass meconium develop MAS, so early detection matters.
-Continuous fetal monitoring is essential to assess for any signs of distress.
+Some infants who pass meconium develop MAS, so early detection matters.
+Continuous fetal monitoring helps clinicians assess signs of distress.

 Your clinicians can respond quickly with monitoring and treatment when needed.
-With prompt care, many babies do well after exposure to meconium, and you can move through birth with more informed confidence and agency.
+With prompt care, many babies do well after exposure to meconium, and you can move through birth with more confidence.

 Why Meconium Gets Into Amniotic Fluid

-When a fetus is under stress, it may pass meconium before birth, allowing it to mix with the amniotic fluid.
-You may see this when low oxygen, infection, or a long labor triggers fetal distress.
+When a fetus is under stress, the baby may pass meconium before birth and allow it to mix with the amniotic fluid.
+Low oxygen, infection, or a long labor can trigger fetal distress.

 Maternal conditions such as diabetes or high blood pressure can also raise the chance that meconium enters the fluid.
-In about 5% to 20% of labors, the amniotic fluid becomes meconium-stained; in post-term pregnancies, the rate can reach 27%.
+Meconium-stained fluid can also appear more often when pregnancy continues past the due date.

 Maternal diabetes or high blood pressure can increase meconium-stained fluid, especially in post-term pregnancies.